A while back, I was advising a sponsor, and came upon this scenario…

 In most of these cases, the rightsholder had enough spine to knock back these ridiculous requests.
 In some cases, it cost them the sponsorship.
 In all honesty, they were far better off without it, no matter how much it hurt financially.
-And in an unfortunate few, the financial need was so great that the rightsholder buckled and gave the sponsor what they wanted, and regretted it from the day they did.
+And for an unfortunate few, the financial need was so great that the rightsholder buckled and gave the sponsor what they wanted, and regretted it from the day they did.

 The mindset of sponsors who make this type of requests is clear: We paid the money, so we dictate the rules.
 Rightsholder fear means we own this property, and as long as we’ve got the sale/renewal as leverage, we can get away with murder.
 But here’s the thing… As much of a temptation it might be to become a raging sponzilla, you should never do it.
 Not only is it terrible sponsorship karma, it’s also bad for your brand.

 The minute fans see you as overbearing is the minute you are no longer a welcome part of the fan experience, and that’s exactly the opposite of what you want.
 Being a welcome part of that experience – demonstrating understanding and respect for the fan experience and adding value to it – is an absolute requirement if you want to deepen your relationships with those fans, building alignment, intent, preference, loyalty, and advocacy.

 And if the rightsholder loses control of their marketing channels to, and relationships with their fans – and their marketing starts to look like nothing but one big billboard for your brand – those fan relationships will diminish, and fan passion and commitment will diminish right along with it.
 Given that passion is what you’re really investing in, when you’re investing in sponsorship, you’re just hurting yourself.